liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 [guide](https://github.com/rails-api/active_model_serializers/blob/0-10-stable/docs/howto/upgrade_from_0_8_to_0_10.md)
 2. update the version of ActiveModelSerializers
 3. run our test suite to get the number of failing tests
-4. go through the breaking changes, try to estimate their impact (some of them don't apply to our codebase) and suggest potential solutions
+4. go through the breaking changes, try to estimate their impact and suggest potential solutions
 5. fix one breaking change and see if the number of failing tests decrease
 6. focus on one failing test and debug which breaking change causes the failure
 7. if it's not in the list, add it there and repeat the same procedure